gatukusimon6-stack/Programming-Language-Overview/README.md

 ### **HTML**
 <!-- [Syntaxsage-tech1]will write this section -->

-## Contribution by Chanel Chesem
+## Contribution by Chanel Chesem .Brief overview of javascript and its uses
-Added as part of Task 4 collaboration practise.